MTH1W:

 C4.4 determine the equations of lines from graphs, tables of values, and concrete representations of linear relations by making connections between rates of change and slopes, and between initial values and y-intercepts, and use these equations to solve problems

-In this fun and challenging activity, students will manipulate equations of lines in slope-intercept form to make ramps that guide the falling marbles to capture the stars.
+• manipulate equations of lines in slope-intercept form to make ramps that guide the falling marbles to capture the stars;

-• Students will test their ideas by launching the marbles and will have a chance to revise before trying the next challenge.
+• test their ideas by launching the marbles, then will have a chance to revise before trying the next challenge.

-• This activity was created and shared by Desmos Classroom.
+This activity was created by Desmos Classroom and modified by Mr. Hewett for DSB1.

 Back to: